-THE ROYAL EXHIBITION .- A valuable I HUY ALL EXHIBITION.-A valuable newly-invented, very small, powerful WAISTCOAT POCKET GLASS, the size of a walnut, to discern minute objects at a distance of from four to five miles, which is found to be invaluable to Yachters, Sportsmen, Gentlemen, and Game-keepers.
-Price 30s., sent free.-TELESCOPES.
-A new and most important invention in Telescopers, possessing such extrakeepers.
-Price 30s., sent free. - TELESCOPIES.
-A new and most important invention in Telescopes, possessing such extra-ordinary powers, that some, 34 inches, with an extra eye-piece, ordinary powers, that some, 34 inches, with an extra eye-piece, will show distinctly Jupiter's Moons, Saturn's Ring, and the Double Stars.
-They supersede every other kind, and are of all bouble Stars.
-They supersede every other kind, and are of all opera and Racecourse Glasses, with wonderful powers; a minute object can be clearly seen from ten to twelve miles distant.
-Invaluable, newly-invented Preserving Spectacles; invisible and Invaluable, newly-invented Preserving Spectacles; invisible and Aurists, -Messrs.
-S. and B. SOLOMONS, Opticians and Aurists, 30, Albemarle Street, Piccadilly, opposite the York Hotel.
+THE ROYAL EXHIBITION.-A valuable newly-invented, very small, powerful WAISTCOAT POCKET GLASS, the size of a walput, to discern minute objects at a distance of from four to five miles, which is found to be invaluable to Vachton four to five miles, which is found objects at a distance of from four to five miles, which is found to be invaluable to Yachters, Sportsmen, Gentlemen, and Game-keepers.
+Price 30s., sent free. - TELESCOPES.
+A new and most important invention in Telescopes, possessing such extra-ordinary powers, that some, 31 inches, with an extra eye-piece, will show distinctly Jupiter's Moons, Saturn's Ring, and the Double Stars.
+They supersede every other kind, and are of all sizes, for the waisteent pocket Shooting.
+Military purposes, &c. sizes, for the waistcoat pocket, Shooting, Military purposes, &o.
+Opera and Racecourse Glasses, with wonderful powers; a minute object can be clearly come from the tradice miles distant. object can be clearly seen from ten to twolve miles distant.
+Invaluable, newly-invented Preserving Spectacles; invisible and all kinds of Acoustic Instruments for relief of extreme Deafness. -Messrs, S. and B. SOLOMONS, Opticians and Aurists, 39, Albemarle Street, Picendilly, opposite the York Hotel.
+39, Albemarle Street, Piccadilly, opposite the York Hotel.